-Date will be collected over a 10 months period by 2 researchers on all long-stay patients identified in WP 1.
-The researchers collecting these data will be fully trained on the data collection schedule.
+Date will be collected over a 1 year period starting in August 2013.
+In order to maintain anonymity, data will be collected by unit staff (e.g. trainee doctors, audit department staff, research nurses, but also MHRN CSOs where relevant local arrangements have been made to that effect).
+Where this is not possible, data will be collected by our research staff in which case we will seek individual patient consent.
+The data collection tool will be piloted in patients in different level of security and within both NHS and private provider units.
+All individuals involved in this data collection will be fully trained on the data collection schedule.
 Supervision from the principal investigator will be available and a number of records will be double-rated to ensure reliability of data extraction.
-We will seek approval to gather data without consent of patients under Section 251 of the NHS Act 2006 via the Department of Health National Information Governance Board for Health and Social Care as described below.
-The researchers will visit each site for several days to review patient files and meet with RCs (or their deputies) to complete the data collection sheets.
+It is expected that data collection will take one day per patient.
 It is expected that the majority of data will be readily available from the patient records.
 Some data (incidents, seclusion episodes) might be recorded in hospital wide registers simplifying data collection.
-Interviews with all RCs for the long-stay patients identified will be conducted for clarification of data obtained from file notes and a more in-depth understanding of patients' mental health, psychosocial and service needs and reasons for long-stay.
-It is expected that researchers will be able to complete the data collection for two patients / day.
+Further information will be collected from RCs for the long-stay patients identified for clarification of data obtained from file notes and a more in-depth understanding of patients' mental health, psychosocial and service needs and reasons for long-stay.